2.4. TensorIR: Tensor Program Abstraction Case Study

 2.4.6.2.
 Generate TensorIR code using Tensor Expression

 In many cases, our development forms are higher-level abstractions that are not at the loop level.
-So another common way to obtain TensorIR is pragmatically generating relevant code.
+So another common way to obtain TensorIR is programmatically generating relevant code.

 from tvm import te